intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/ray.md

 ---
 ### **3. Run**

 - After the initialization, you can directly run Ray applications on the underlying cluster.
+[Ray tasks](https://docs.ray.io/en/master/walkthrough.html#remote-functions-tasks) or [actors](https://docs.ray.io/en/master/actors.html) would be launched across the cluster.
 The following code shows a simple example:

   ```python
   import ray